leo-arch/clifm/README.md

 - Specific
   - [Really CLI-based](https://github.com/leo-arch/clifm/wiki/Introduction#main-design-and-goals).
 No GUI nor TUI (or curses) at all, just a command-line.
   - It can run on the kernel built-in console and even on a SSH or any other remote session.
+  - Highly compatible with old VT102-only terminal emulators (8-colors only and no Unicode support) like Rxvt and Rxvt-based ones.
   - [High performance](https://github.com/leo-arch/clifm/wiki/Performance).
 With a memory footprint below 5 MiB and a disk usage of less than 1 MiB it is incredibly lightweight and fast even on really old hardware.
   - [Short (and even one-character) commands](https://github.com/leo-arch/clifm/wiki/Introduction#commands-short-summary), and [entry list numbers (ELN's)](https://github.com/leo-arch/clifm/wiki/Common-Operations) for file names.
   - [Extended color codes](https://github.com/leo-arch/clifm/wiki/Customization#colors) for file-types and -extensions.